acoullandreau/apple_music_analyser/docs/DOCUMENTATION.md

 In this example we are going to go through the few steps it takes to get a visualization dataframe, apply a query filter on it and get a ranking list for multiple years.

 We are going to use the archive stored in the tests folder, actually used to execute some of the tests of the package.
-Feel free to read the **Medium post dedicated to a step-by-step tutorial** of this package with many examples, as well as the analysis I performed in my own data!
+Feel free to read the **Medium post dedicated to a step-by-step tutorial** of this package with many examples, as well as the [**examples folder**](https://github.com/acoullandreau/apple_music_analyser/tree/master/examples)!

 #### Step 0 - imports